Dui Duari: Plot

-'Taru' (Shawon), Taru's father and little brother 'Tagor' go by car on forest side road.
-Unfortunately, a young man 'Rahossa Manob' (Riaz) with a guitar widens his two hands in the middle of the road.
+Taru's father and little brother 'Tagor' go by car on forest side road.
+Unfortunately, a young man 'Rahossa Manob' with a guitar widens his two hands in the middle of the road.
 Taru's car driver wants to brake to save the man, but it is impossible.
 So, a small accident occurs.
 Taru's father takes Rahossa Manob in their car and takes him home.
-Rahossa Manob in the meantime feels good, Taru's father sends him some money with his servant 'Mobarak' (Dr. Ejajul Islam).
+Rahossa Manob in the meantime feels good, Taru's father sends him some money with his servant 'Mobarak'.
 But Mobarak arranges him a rickshaw and 100 money.
 Sometime later Rahossa Manob comes back to Taru's home.
 Taru does not like him but Tagor likes him a lot.

-Taru' and 'Shafiq Ahmed' (Mahfuz Ahmed) love each other.
+Taru' and 'Shafiq Ahmed' love each other.
 Taru decides to wait for Shafiq until he finds a good job.
-Taru's aunt (Shamima Nazneen) is locked in a room and her leg is tied with a chain, because she is a mentally ill.
-One day, Taru's aunt goes out of the room and attempts to hit Togor's Teacher (Amirul Haque Chowdhury) as he scolded her (Taru's aunt's) loved nephew, Tagor.
+Taru's aunt is locked in a room and her leg is tied with a chain, because she is a mentally ill.
+One day, Taru's aunt goes out of the room and attempts to hit Togor's Teacher as he scolded her (Taru's aunt's) loved nephew, Tagor.
 At the time Rahossa Manob calls Taru's aunt and she stands up and seeing him she cools down and becomes okay.
 Rahossa Manob gives advice to Taru's father about informing his sister that, she had become well and she doesn't need to be locked-up anymore.
 After fixing all the problems in Taru's home, Rahossa Manob wears his hat and takes his guitar and goes down to the road, then he goes to the place in which the accident took place.
 And widens his hand, just like he did before.